European shares slip; Wienerberger, Carlsberg drop after results

 * STOXX 600 falls, stalling after hitting 7-week highs

-LONDON, Aug 17 European shares fell on Wednesday, with Austrian brickmaker Wienerberger, brewer Carlsberg and UK insurer Admiral sliding after publishing results.
+LONDON, Aug 17 European shares slipped on Wednesday, with Austrian brickmaker Wienerberger, brewer Carlsberg and UK insurer Admiral sliding after publishing results.

-Wienerberger was among the worst-performing stocks in Europe, falling 6.2 percent after warning of negative currency impacts from the weakening of sterling following Britain's vote in June to leave the European Union.
+Wienerberger was among the worst-performing stocks in Europe, falling 8.5 percent after warning of negative currency impacts from the weakening of sterling following Britain's decision to leave the European Union.

-Admiral dropped 7.7 percent, down from recent record highs, after saying its solvency ratio had been hit by the shock Brexit referendum.
+Admiral dropped 7.6 percent, down from recent record highs, after saying its solvency ratio had been hit by June's shock vote for Britain to quit the EU.

-On the upside, construction company Balfour Beatty rose 3 percent after resuming its dividend.
+On the upside, construction company Balfour Beatty rose 7.6 percent and recouped all its post-Brexit losses after resuming its dividend.

 The STOXX 600 slumped in the immediate aftermath of the Brexit vote, but has since recovered much of that ground, helped by an interest rate cut in Britain and expectations of more monetary stimulus from the European Central Bank.